Gulf 32: Design

 The Gulf 32 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It is a cutter riged sloop, with a raked stem, an angled transom, a keel-hung rudder controlled by two wheels, one on the aft cockpit an done in the pilot house.
+It is a cutter riged sloop, with a raked stem, an angled transom, a keel-hung rudder controlled by two wheels, one on the aft cockpit and one in the pilot house.
 It has a fixed long keel or an optional shoal draft keel.
 It displaces 16000 lb and carries 6500 lb of ballast.

 The boat has a draft of 5.17 ft with the standard keel and 4.5 ft with the optional shoal draft keel.
 The boat is fitted with a Universal 40 36 hp diesel engine for docking and maneuvering.

-The design has sleeping accommodation for six people, with a truncated double "V"-berth in the bow cabin, an "L"-shaped settee and a straight settee in the main cabin and an aft cabin with a quarter berth on the starboard side.
+The design has sleeping accommodation for six people, with a truncated double "V"-berth in the bow cabin, an L-shaped settee and a straight settee in the main cabin and an aft cabin with a quarter berth on the starboard side.
 The galley is located on the port side of the wheelhouse.
-The galley is "U"-shaped and is equipped with a three-burner stove, ice box and a double sink.
+The galley is U-shaped and is equipped with a three-burner stove, ice box and a double sink.
 A navigation station is opposite the galley, on the starboard side.
 The head is located just aft of the bow cabin on the starboard side.

 The design has a hull speed of 6.47 kn.